The global skills and competency framework for the digital world

 Activities may include, but are not limited to:

-• defining marketing strategy and goals
+• defining marketing strategy, goals and target customers

-• creating comprehensive marketing plans
+• creating and executing comprehensive marketing plans

-• managing marketing budgets
+• managing marketing budgets and resources

 • aligning marketing activities with business objectives

-• measuring and analysing marketing effectiveness
+• measuring and analysing marketing effectiveness and return on investment (ROI)

 • supporting business development and growth initiatives